DJI Matrice 400 vs. Matrice 350 RTK: What’s New and Should You Upgrade?

 This future-proofs the platform for next-generation sensors.

-Side-by-Side Summary
+Side-by-Side Comparison

 Category Matrice 350 RTK Matrice 400

-Propulsion Standard enterprise motors More powerful motors & improved efficiency
+Propulsion Standard enterprise motors More powerful motors, improved efficiency

 Flight Speed Optimized for stability Higher route speeds for corridor missions